Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 With its revolutionary ideas and categorical commandments, the Torah might have seemed loud and challenging when it came into being 2500-3000 years ago.
 Yet, many of its overriding teachings are valid today, and some have found softer expressions.
 At times, the language of the Law and the Chasidic, wordless niggun overlap beautifully.

-THE JOSEPH STORY AS IF CHANTED
+THE STORY OF JOSEPH AS IF CHANTED

 – A Seemingly Endless Shalshelet